nexus-rpc/api/SPEC.md

 The service name and operation name MUST not be empty and may contain any arbitrary character sequence as long as they're encoded into the URL.

 An operation token MUST not be empty and contain only characters that are valid HTTP header values.
+When passing a token as part of a URL path make sure any special characters are encoded.

 ## Schema Definitions